Dorset Explored

 It’s known for its rolling hills, meadows, streams, and small woodland areas, which are a haven for wildlife.

-From May 13th – July 31st 2024, visitors can explore the wildflower meadows, enjoy coffee mornings and visit the labyrinth walk.
+Visitors can explore the wildflower meadows, enjoy coffee mornings and visit the labyrinth walk.
+(Please visit their website or contact them for info on opening times.)

 Click here to find out more about the Open Meadows event for a great day out.